Search SBL

 David Shepherd

-Description: The Bible and Visual Culture is premised on the recognition that some of the most engaging and creative interpretations of biblical texts are to be found in visual media from antiquity to the present.
-Further encouragement to attend to visual interpretations of the Bible is offered by our awareness that such readings have often captured the collective and especially popular imagination to a far greater extent than have many written interpretations and in doing so, these visualizations have shaped and influenced our reading and understanding of the biblical texts themselves.
-The section offers an academic space for the critical exploration and discussion of biblical texts, characters, motifs and themes as they are represented in visual media including (but not limited to) painting, sculpture, print making, illustration, moving pictures (including film, television and gaming), advertising, street art and other expressions of visual culture.
-The section welcomes efforts to situate visual interpretations of the Bible within a wider hermeneutical context and to explore the ways in which such interpretations challenge or support other non-visual readings of biblical texts.
-The nature of the subject explored in this section demands an openness to the insights of a range of different approaches and disciplines beyond biblical studies, including (but again, not limited to) art history, psychology, film, theatre as well as studies in gender and postcolonialism.
+Description: The Bible and Visual Culture unit is premised on recognising that some of the most engaging and creative interpretations of biblical texts, themes, and stories are found in visual media from antiquity to the present.
+Further encouragement to attend to visual interpretations of the Bible is offered by our awareness that such readings have often captured the collective and, especially, popular imagination to a far greater extent than have many written interpretations.
+In doing so, these visualisations have shaped and influenced our reading and understanding of the biblical texts.
+The section offers an academic space for the critical exploration and discussion of biblical texts, characters, motifs and themes as they are represented in visual media, including (but not limited to) painting, sculpture, print making, illustration, moving pictures (including film, television, and gaming), advertising, street art, and other expressions of visual culture.
+The section welcomes efforts to situate visual interpretations of the Bible within a wider hermeneutical context and explore how such interpretations challenge or support other non-visual readings of biblical texts.
+The nature of the subject explored in this section demands an openness to the insights of a range of different approaches and disciplines beyond biblical studies, including (but again, not limited to) art history, film, theatre, psychology, music, trauma studies, as well as studies in gender and postcolonialism.

 Call for papers: For the meeting in Rome we are especially interested in papers that relate to the Bible and the visual culture of Italy, Rome (including but not limited to art held in the city's collections and galleries) and the Roman Catholic tradition.
 For the Rome meeting, we also welcome proposals for papers which consider the use of visual culture in the classroom.